cetz-package/cetz/manual.typ

 Many CeTZ functions expect data in certain formats which we will call types.
 Note that these are actually made up of Typst primitives.
   / `<coordinate>`: Any coordinate system.
 See coordinate-systems.
   / `<number>`: Any of `<float>`, `<integer>` or `<length>`.
-  / `<style>`: Named arguments (or a dictionary if used for a single argument) of style key-values
+  / `<style>`: Named arguments (or a dictionary if used for a single argument) of style key-values.
+  / `<context>`: A CeTZ context object that holds internal state.
+  / `<vector>`: A three element array of `<float>`s

 == Anchors <anchors>
-Anchors positions relative to named elements.
+Anchors are positions relative to named elements.
 To use an anchor of an element, you must give the element a name using the `name` argument.
 All elements with the `name` argument allow anchors.
 ```example
 // Name the circle
 circle((0,0), name: "circle")